hbctraining/Intro-to-bulk-RNAseq/schedule/links-to-lessons.md

-# Bulk RNA-seq Data Analysis using High-Performance Computing (bulk RNA-seq Part I -- FASTQ to counts)
+# Introduction to bulk RNA-seq: From reads to count matrix

 ## Learning Objectives